-"Self-Test" function of the TOE checks the integrity of the cryptographic algorithm and the cryptographic key generation algorithm that are used by LAN Data Protection function, after decrypting the executable code which is encrypted and stored in the HDD, at start-up.
+"Self-Test" function of the TOE checks the integrity of the cryptographic algorithm that are used by LAN Data Protection function and the integrity of the audit log, after decrypting the executable code which is encrypted and stored in the HDD, at start-up.
 Thereby the integrity of the executable code of the TOE security functions is ensured.